swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ## Proposed solution

 Our approach follows the principles of *structured concurrency*.
 All asynchronous functions run as part of an asynchronous *task*.
-Tasks can conveniently make child tasks that will perform work concurrently.
-This creates a hierarchy of tasks, and information can conveniently flow up and down the hierarchy, making it convenient to manage the whole thing holistically.
+Tasks can easily make child tasks that will perform work concurrently.
+This creates a hierarchy of tasks, and information can naturally flow up and down the hierarchy, making it convenient to manage the whole thing holistically.

 ### Child tasks